Skip to content

 Turn on Screen Time tracker in iPhone and iPadIf this is the first time you have enabled it, you might get an information screen.

-4. Read the instructions, and hit the Continue command button.
+4. Hit the Continue command button.

 5. Now tap on Use Screen Time Password.